abbeygirl/nzedb/Install-Guide:-Windows.md

 * Download XAMPP from https://www.apachefriends.org/download.html and install to "C:\XAMPP\"

 * Download Git for Windows from http://git-scm.com/download/win and during installation, pick the SYSTEM PATH setting, to make it available to all users.
-If you already installed git, you can add it to the SYSTEM PATH by going to a command line or pressing Windows key + r, run `control sysdm.cpl` go to the Advanced tab, click Environment Variables, in System variables, scroll down to the Path variable, click edit, in Variable Value, scroll to the end, add the path to the git cmd folder like this for example: `;C:\Program Files (x86)\Git\cmd`
+If you already installed git, you can add it to the SYSTEM PATH by going to a command line or pressing Windows key + r, type `control sysdm.cpl` and run it, go to the Advanced tab, click Environment Variables, in System variables, scroll down to the Path variable, click edit, in Variable Value, scroll to the end, add the path to the git cmd folder like this for example: `;C:\Program Files (x86)\Git\cmd`

 * Download Which from http://downloads.sourceforge.net/gnuwin32/which-2.20-bin.zip extract it, copy which.exe from the bin folder to C:\Windows